-Yet I stubbornly cling to silly little things that remind me who I am, like keeping my phone in English and the temperatures in Fahrenheit, as if changing them over would surrender a piece of me that I’m desperate to hold onto… something familiar.
+Yet I stubbornly cling to silly little things that remind me of who I am, like keeping my phone in English and the temperatures in Fahrenheit, as if changing them over would surrender a piece of me that I’m desperate to hold onto… something familiar.
 Something mine.

 I want you to know that it’s OK to be having a hard time and it’s OK to talk about the less-than-ideal aspects of making a major life change and choosing to live in a place that’ll never truly feel like home.

 We idealize life somewhere else and it goes both ways.
 People who want to live abroad think life in France is a dream come true and a 24/7 vacation where life is perfect.
 People who live abroad think about how so many things would be easier back home.

 I sometimes think maybe if I’d never moved abroad that I’d have a closer relationship with my brother and his family, including my nephew who I didn’t even meet face to face until he was a year old.
 I’d see old friends more.
 Certain relationships wouldn’t have dissolved.
 I’d do this and that.

 We think we’d be better versions of ourselves if we had never left.
 It’s easier to tell ourselves that.
 Maybe we would be better people, but sometimes we just want a neat little box in our minds where only black and white exist… no shades of gray.

 It’s not something I can easily classify with binaries.
 It’s life.
 And it’s mine… and I wouldn’t have it any other way.

-Living in France has come with so much personal growth and that’s one of the things I’ll cherish the most.
+Living abroad in France has come with so much personal growth and that’s one of the things I’d cherish the most if it all disappeared tomorrow.
 It’s forced me to examine my home country and culture through a different lens.
 It’s made me reconsider how I think and act.
 It pushes me well outside of my comfort zone…. still, at a decade in.